 Clinical research shows little correlation between the structural changes which are virtually universal to experience as we age and the occurrence of back or neck symptoms.
 However, mindbody care providers have definitively linked ischemia as a possible source of symptoms in some patients who were previously diagnosed with facet degeneration.

-This dialog examines the traditional and alternative views on what causes severe facet joint pain.
+This dialog examines the traditional and alternative views on what causes severe facet joint pain, including structural and mindbody models of causation.

 The diagnosis of facet joint syndrome describes actual physical changes in the spinal anatomy which are theorized to source back or neck pain.
 These changes can be caused by any of the following factors: